Dr Carla Figueira

 Carla is an international relations graduate of the Instituto Superior de Ciências Sociais e Políticas, Universidade Técnica de Lisboa (Portugal), she moved to London after a career in arts management.
 In the UK, she went on to gain an MA in Arts Management (City University, UK, Chevening Scholar) and a PhD in Cultural Policy and Management (City University, UK, Praxis XXI Scholar).

-Carla is a member of ENCATC, the leading European network on Cultural Management and Cultural Policy education and a member of the British International Studies Association.
+Carla is a member of ENCATC, the leading European network on Cultural Management and Cultural Policy education.
 She is a Chevening Alumna and Buddy.

-Carla’s education also includes an MA in Arts Management (City University, UK, Chevening Scholar) and a Bachelor’s degree (Licenciatura) in International Relations, with specialisation in Cultural and Political Relations (ISCSP, Lisbon, Portugal).
+- Bachelor’s degree (Licenciatura) in International Relations, with specialisation in Cultural and Political Relations (ISCSP, Lisbon, Portugal)

-Carla is interested in international cultural relations as a transdisciplinary field, as well as being interested in the areas of cultural policy and arts management and in language policy.
+Carla is interested in international cultural relations as a transdisciplinary field.
+She is also interested in the areas of cultural policy, cultural and creative industries, arts management and in language policy.

 Her research interests encompass several academic disciplines, including international studies, history, cultural studies, sociology, linguistics and psychology.
 Keywords she has used to describe her work include: cultural diplomacy, cultural relations, sociolinguistics, language-spread policies, international cultural policy, international organisations, hegemony, soft power.